freetik/communityapi/README.md

 # communityapi
-It's free open source tiktok API set which is used collect same type of accounts and videos.
+It's a open source tiktok API set which is used collect same type of accounts and videos.
 You can do whatever they need, such as follow accounts or watch all interested videos

 ## features
 * register devices